 If you bring your dive certification on the cruise, you can join a group for a double tank dive to explore coral reefs and ship wrecks in 35-85 feet of water.

-The tour divides into two groups, with some "sailors" on the s/v Stars and Stripes, and the others on the s/v True North.
+This tour divides people into two groups, with some "sailors" on the s/v Stars and Stripes, and the others on the s/v True North.
 Both of these are multi-million dollar sailboats built to sail in the America's Cup when it was in Australia in 1987.
-The two sailboats raced a shortened America's Cup course with an experienced crew in charge.
-The nine of us on our boat ALL worked.
-I was a primary grinder and Ronnie a main grinder.
-I told the crew that I understood bumping and grinding, but my job on the sailboat had nothing to do with that!
-Needless to say, neither I nor anyone on our sailboat was disappointed.
+The two sailboats race a shortened America's Cup course with an experienced crew in charge.
+Everyone on the boat has to work.
+It is a phenomenal experience.